chichi-berlin/website/app/contents/blog/beitraege/EXAMPLE.md

 ---

-Title: 'Title of this Post'
+title: 'Title of this Post'
-description: 'a few SEO friendly words that will be mentioned in text and headlines as well'
+linkTitle: 'Name of the Link'
+subtitle: 'Subtitle contents to give away some more infos'

 slug: 'last-url-part'
-linkTitle: 'Name of the Link'
 publishDate: '2018-03-09'

+draft: true

+description: 'This should summarize the contents of this post'
 keywords:
   - Sozial
   - Allgemein

-draft: true

 tags:
   - news